ClumsiestProject/Blockchain-Application/README.md

 # Blockchain-Application
-Based on the information assets of Clumsiest Information Inc., the block chain technology is used to develop the daily application.
+Based on the Information Asset of Clumsiest Information Inc., the Blockchain technology is used to develop the daily application.